nadyawilliams/rtd-tutorial/docs/source/installation/usage.rst

 No prior experience with Sphinx is required and you can follow this tutorial without having done the Sphinx one.

+Trying the popup text

+Read the Docs will try to build the documentation of your project right after you create it.
+To see the build logs,
+click on the :guilabel:`Your documentation is building` link on the :term:`project home`, or alternatively navigate to the "Builds" page,

 Button
 -------